veendysuseno/Burglar-Alarm-Using-Blynk-and-NodeMCU/README.md

 This project implements a simple burglar alarm system using the NodeMCU (ESP8266) and Blynk.
 The system uses a PIR (Passive Infrared) sensor to detect motion and sends notifications to the Blynk app when motion is detected.

+PIR (Passive Infrared), is a sensor that measures infrared radiation from an object.
+PIR works passively, therefore PIR only receives radiation and does not emit radiation.
+If this sensor is connected to an IoT device, the measurement data can be accessed from anywhere.

 ## Features

 - Detect motion using a PIR sensor